soxtoby/SlackNet/Examples/SlackNetDemo/readme.md

 Follow Slack's [Creating a Slash Command](https://api.slack.com/interactivity/slash-commands#creating_commands) instructions to create the slash command in your app, and make sure the command is set to `/echo`, to match up with the demo code.

 After this is configured and the demo is running, you should be able to type `/echo test` into Slack and receive a message saying "test".

-## Workflow Step Demo
-The [workflow demo](./WorkflowDemo.cs) allows you to set up a [workflow](https://api.slack.com/workflows) step that sends a predefined message to a user in Slack.

->  Workflows are only available to paid Slack workspaces.

-1. [Create a workflow step](https://api.slack.com/workflows/steps#create).
-You can name the step anything you like, but make sure to use the value of the `StepCallbackId` field in the [WorkflowDemo](./WorkflowDemo.cs) class as the Callback ID when you create the step.
-2. Reinstall your app to your workspace.
-3. [Set up a workflow in Slack](https://slack.com/intl/en-au/help/articles/360053571454-Set-up-a-workflow-in-Slack), choose a trigger, then add and configure your new workflow step.

-When the workflow is triggered while the demo is running, it should send your message to the specified user.